pythonarcade/arcade/doc/examples/updated_platformer_example.rst

 easy-to-use library cross-platform library for creating 2D games that uses OpenGL 3.3+ support for sprite drawing.

-Recently, Arcade added support for reading in maps created by the `Tiled Map Editor`_.
+Recently, Arcade added support for reading in the "TMX" maps created by the `Tiled Map Editor`_.
 BUT, the support was incomplete.
 We are redoing the API, and I'd like to get it right this time.
 (Or at least pretty good.)